 Student Technology FAQs

-The following FAQs answers a variety of questions you may have regarding Coastal Carolina University's student computing and technology resources, wireless access, free antivirus software, and more.
+The following FAQs answer a variety of questions you may have regarding Coastal Carolina University's student computing and technology resources, wireless access, free antivirus software, and more.

 1. How do I connect to the internet?